F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

 ``````````````````````
 .. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

-    The EXPERIMENTAL feature addTags for StatsD is available in Telemetry Streaming 1.20 and later.
+    The EXPERIMENTAL feature addTags for StatsD is available in Telemetry Streaming 1.21 and later.

-Telemetry Streaming 1.20 adds a new property for the StatsD consumer: **addTags**.
+Telemetry Streaming 1.21 adds a new property for the StatsD consumer: **addTags**.
 This feature causes TS to parse the incoming payload for values to automatically add as tags.
 Currently only the **sibling** method is supported.

+To see an example and the output from **addTags**, see :ref:`addTags example<addtagex>`.

 |

-Example Declaration (updated with the **experimental** feature *addTags* introduced in TS 1.20 (see below).
+Example Declaration (updated with the **experimental** feature *addTags* introduced in TS 1.21.
 If using a prior version, **remove** the highlighted lines, and the comma in line 9):

 .. literalinclude:: ../examples/declarations/statsd.json
     :language: json